Seth Trembly

-Seth Trembly (born March 21, 1982 in Littleton, Colorado) is a former American soccer defensive midfielder.
+Seth Trembly (born March 21, 1982) is a former American soccer defensive midfielder.

 Trembly was part of the original 1999 class at the Bradenton Academy, where, as part of the Under-17 United States national team, he trained with Landon Donovan, DaMarcus Beasley, and Bobby Convey, as well as his future teammates at the Rapids, Kyle Beckerman and Jordan Cila.